 PayGo has very extensive inventory and department organization functionality, and while that creates nearly infinite versatility and flexibility for you, it can be overwhelming.
 What do you need?
 What can you ignore?
 What will be on the labels?
 How can you keep track of it all?

-When you set up your PayGo system, experimenting and developing company-wide standards is important.
+When you set up your PayGo software, experimenting and developing company-wide standards is important.
 Finding what works best for your particular store needs will save a lot of headaches for yourself and your staff in the future.
-We recommend consulting and collaborating with your employees and managers to create a simple, easy-to-follow system that will standardize your data entry for everyone in your company.
+We recommend consulting and collaborating with your employees and managers to create a simple, easy-to-follow organizational system that will standardize your data entry for everyone in your company.

 Labels are very useful, but they have a limited space to print on.
 If you’re not careful, you could end up overcrowding the labels, losing important information, or leaving off words entirely.
 It’s a good idea to experiment with label types and layouts in order to find which type and layout works best for your brand.

 For instance, how much space do you have to print out the item’s name, department or variation?
 If you don’t have enough room to print out an entire name, prioritize what parts of the item’s characteristics are important.
 For instance, if you were to stock two of the same items in a different color, you may want to be sure to choose a setup in your inventory screen and labels that will print out both the item’s name as well as the specific color of the item in question.

 It’s important to make sure that all of your employees know how to properly enter inventory and create departments, as well as any other information you may have them enter into your PayGo software.

 Inventory naming goes hand-in-hand with label creation.
 Is there a type of name that you would like your items to have?
 What kind of important information needs to go into each inventory screen for your items?
 With all of the information your PayGo software accepts, it’s wise to make sure everyone on your team knows what to input and what to ignore.